echoedinvoker/python/day27/259-dynamic-typing/memo.md

 ### _Fix it with F-String and take advantages of Dynamic type_

 ![Alt fix it with F-String and dynamic type concept of Python](pic/06.jpg)

+- We use F-String to merge strings and convert different types of data into str at the same time, and write very concise codes to achieve our goal.
+- The variable that needs to be converted to a type is the same variable as the one that will be assigned, because Python is Dynamic type, which is not possible in C or Java.